Mohamed-js/Agz5anty/README.md

 # PHARMACY APP

 This project is a pharmacy delivery application that allows users get medications and cosmetics from the pharmacy.
-It's built mainly with RubyOnRails.
+It's built mainly with Ruby on Rails.

 <div align="center">